Key Legislation

 The bill's vague language around "promoting" designated organizations raises serious First Amendment concerns.
 The governor effectively controls which groups get designated through his appointment of the Chief of Domestic Security.

-(police and firefighters).
-Police and firefighters unions keep their rights, while other unions lose theirs
+Raises the threshold for public employee union certification.
+Exempts public safety workers (police and firefighters).
+Police and firefighters unions keep their rights, while other unions lose theirs.

-Summary: Extends armed faculty program from K-12 schools to public colleges and universities, allowing trained employees to carry firearms on campus.
+Extends armed faculty program from K-12 schools to public colleges and universities, allowing trained employees to carry firearms on campus.
 Requires active assailant response plans, family reunification plans, mental health training, and annual security risk assessments.
 No bill was introduced to address or reduce actual school gun violence.

-Education Bill SB 182 Passed!
+Education Bill - SB 182

 Requires every public school to display portraits of Presidents George Washington and Abraham Lincoln.
 Mandates cursive instruction starting in third grade with proficiency by fifth grade.
 It allows private schools to bypass local zoning without community input, potentially diverting students and resources from public schools while placing private schools in locations not designed for child safety or traffic including commercial and industrial areas, including retail stores and theaters.